RenderKit/embree/README.txt

 --- Compiling Embree on Linux and MacOSX ---

+Embree requires ISPC to compile.
+We have tested ISPC version 1.5.0, but more recent versions of ISPC should also work.
+You can download and install ISPC binaries from ispc.github.com.
+After installation, put ISPC permanently into your PATH:

+  export PATH=path-to-ispc:$PATH
-For compilation under Linux and MacOSX you have to install ISPC (see below), CMake (for compilation) and the developer version of GLUT (for display).

-Under MaxOSX, these dependencies can be installed using MacPorts:
+You additionally have to install CMake and the developer version of GLUT.
+Under MaxOSX, these dependencies can be installed using
+MacPorts:

    sudo port install cmake freeglut